Money promised to combat U.S. overdose crisis sits unused - The Tribune

 Money promised to combat U.S. overdose crisis sits unused

-When it filed for bankruptcy last year, Purdue Pharma agreed to an innovative plan: It would make $200 million available immediately to help those those harmed by its signature painkiller, OxyContin, and ease the effects of the opioid crisis.
+(AP) — When it filed for bankruptcy last year, Purdue Pharma agreed to an innovative plan: It would make $200 million available immediately to help those harmed by its signature painkiller, OxyContin, and ease the effects of the opioid crisis.

 More than a year later, with the crisis worsening, not a penny has been spent.